bernadonh/crmquickdeploy.powershell/README.md

 # Organising your watch folder
 Contents under the folder being watched must be organised in a certain way so that the script can recognise the type of artefacts being deployed and their corresponding target records in CRM.
 This is described in depth in this post: https://bernado-nguyen-hoan.com/2017/08/17/source-control-adxstudiocrm-portal-js-css-and-liquid-with-crmquickdeploy/, and below is a summary.

+1. Files should be placed in subfolders underneath the folder being watched.
+These subfolders represent the target entity types (e.g. entity form, entity list, web page, etc.) in CRM.
+Name these subfolders as follow:
+    1. `PortalWebPages`
+    2. `PortalWebTemplates`
+    3. `PortalEntityForms`
+    4. `PortalEntityLists`
+    5. `PortalWebForms`
+    6. `PortalWebFiles`
+2. Web Forms require additional subfolders underneath the `PortalWebForms` folder.
+Refer to the post above for more details.
+3. With exception of Web Files, the file name of a file identifies the name of the

+3.Place your files into subfolders underneath the folder being watched